Top 5 Places to Sell Cut Files

 The Hungry JPeg is another good option.
-These guys haven't been around as long as Creative Market (2011), Hungry JPeg (2014).
-To describe them, they are pretty much the digital asset marketplace for crafters in selling embroidery designs, fonts, card files, and much more.
+These guys haven't been around as long as Creative Market (2011).
+They are pretty much the digital asset marketplace for crafters in selling embroidery designs, fonts, card files, and much more.
 They are also cheap, which I know caters to our crafty target group.
 They give away tons of free items and are growing very quick from the looks of it.
 They take a flat 30% of your sales as well.
 They also are a chain of several store ownerships so I would put money on them being around for a while.
 For these reasons I put them in the number two spot.

-Another big dog but in the graphic design world rather than the DIYer world is Creative Market.
-They didn't use to sell SVG files but I am seeing more and more sellers pop up doing just this.
+Another big dog but in the graphic design world (rather than the DIYer world) is Creative Market.
+They haven't always sold SVG files, but I am seeing more and more sellers pop up doing just this.
 They now have most frequently searched categories which include SVG cut files but besides their search function, their search feature is lacking in my opinion.
-Definitely not as thorough as Etsy’s.
+It's definitely not as thorough as Etsy’s.
 Also, the cut files sold on Creative Market are more bundles than individual cut files.
-Creative Market has a set 30% they take from your sales, so a bit more than Etsy and has less traffic but still has 5 million members they claim.
+Creative Market has a set 30% they take from your sales, so a bit more than Etsy, and has less traffic but still has 5 million members they claim.
 Creative Market has also been around for a while so I don’t see them going anywhere and definitely is a dependable source.
-I think they will continue to grow and broaden their products and shop categories, but right now, its hard to believe that a ton of Cricut and Silhouette owners spend much time here and for this reason I put it as third on the list.
+I think they will continue to grow and broaden their products and shop categories, but right now, its hard to believe that a ton of Cricut and Silhouette owners spend much time here.
+For this reason I put it as third on the list.

 Design bundles is self explanatory that they are geared toward 'bundles' more than individual items and these guys are newer to the market.
 For this reason they are 5th on the list.
-I can also see this being a problem if you're first starting out but after building up your inventory, I can definitely see this one being one to look into.
-In selling bundles you're also able to raise your pricing and potentially make more per sale. (remember the Etsy bundles in step 1?)
-I emailed them asking for a their user or buyer numbers and they responded that they didn't have any to send me but I did find on their site that they have 1,000,000 monthly visitors (take note they say visitors and 'not' unique visitors), and 8 million monthly views.
-They don't have a flat rate but offer 50-75% commission on all sales which is another reason it is last here.
+I can also see this being a problem if you're first starting out but after building up your inventory, this could be one to look into.
+In selling bundles, you're also able to raise your pricing and potentially make more per sale.
+(Remember the Etsy bundles in step 1?)
+I emailed them asking for a their user or buyer numbers and they responded that they didn't have any to send me, but I did find on their site that they have 1,000,000 monthly visitors (take note they say visitors and 'not' unique visitors), and 8 million monthly views.
+They don't have a flat rate, but offer 50-75% commission on all sales which is another reason it is last here.

 Do you have experience in selling on one of these platforms?
 What is your perspective?
 Comment below!